BESPOKE TWO-TONE SHOES

 “Why do you like Cleverley’s shoes so much, Mr Bown?”
 The speaker was John Carnera, and I was sitting in the upstairs work-room of the premises of G.J.Cleverley & Co.
 Ltd. I blinked and looked across at Mr Carnera.
 He was wearing his customary white coat and looked, for all the world, like a friendly consultant physician.
 But I was not in Harley Street: I was at number Thirteen, The Royal Arcade, Bond Street.
 I thought for a moment and then replied, “Because, Mr Carnera, they are wonderfully light, supremely elegant and truly ‘sharp’; and because I believe them to be the best shoes in the world.”
 These words – expressing, as they did, my honest and firm opinion – seemed to satisfy my interlocutor, so we proceed to discuss the details of my new shoes.

 When I speak of Cleverley’s shoes, I refer, of course, to bespoke shoes.
 But it is worth recording that the firm also sells ready-to wear shoes of good quality.
-The normal range is priced between £350 and £395.
-But there is now also a ‘semi-bespoke’ range, which is well worth the attention of those who do not wish to spend £2,500 for the full bespoke.
+But there is now also a ‘semi-bespoke’ range, which is well worth the attention of those who do not wish to spend £3,600 for the full bespoke.
 These are not made to your own individual last, but they are made of the same materials, on lasts of refined shape, with narrow waists and welts and with tapered heels.
 They are also hand-lasted and hand-welted.
-At £595 a pair they are keenly priced.

 My own requirements were causing me some excitement.
 I had decided upon a pair of co-respondent shoes.
 These are the sort of shoes in two colours which became popular in the carefree 1920s.
 They were, even then, regarded as somewhat decadent, and were therefore identified with the sort of fast and rather louche fellow who would be cited as a co-respondent in a divorce case – hence the term: co-respondent shoes.
 You might suppose them somewhat risqué for a respectable chap like me, but life is short and I need a sartorial thrill from time to time.